 Pediatric ED visits

 Children's Healthcare of Atlanta (Egleston in Atlanta, Scottish Rite in Atlanta, and additional satellite locations) operates pediatric-specialized EDs with pediatric emergency physicians, pediatric trauma capability, and pediatric subspecialty backup.
-Pediatric EDs are covered by Medicaid as ED visits with $0 cost-sharing for children under 21 under the EPSDT exemption.
+Pediatric EDs are covered by Medicaid as ED visits with no cost-sharing for children under 21 under the EPSDT exemption.

 Common pediatric ED presentations include respiratory illness (asthma, croup, bronchiolitis), fever, gastroenteritis, injuries (lacerations, fractures), febrile seizures, and behavioral health crises.
 The EPSDT mandate ensures that pediatric ED care includes any medically necessary follow-up, even for services not otherwise in the adult Medicaid benefit package.